drevops/vortex/.drevops/docs/content/workflows/variables.md

 ### `DREVOPS_MIRROR_CODE_SSH_FILE`

+Default SSH file used if custom fingerprint is not provided.

-Default value: `DREVOPS_MIRROR_CODE_SSH_FINGERPRINT//:/`
+Default value: `UNDEFINED`

 Defined in: `scripts/drevops/mirror-code.sh`

 ### `DREVOPS_MIRROR_CODE_SSH_FINGERPRINT`

-Optional SSH key fingerprint to use for mirroring.
+SSH key fingerprint used to connect to a remote.

 Default value: `UNDEFINED`